Library

 Gale Virtual Reference Library

-To browse the Gale Virtual Reference Library collection simply click on the widget below.
+To browse the Gale Virtual Reference Library collection simply click on the widget above.
 Gale articles can be annotated and saved to Google.
 Click here to get the remote password.

 -

-In response to the unique circumstances now facing schools, students, and their families due to COVID-19, LA County Library has launched the Student Card Plus.
-This digital library card gives students free, unlimited access to LA County Library’s online resources, including eBooks and audiobooks, homework help, research databases and more, plus the ability to place holds and check out 3 books at a time from the libraries currently offering Sidewalk Service.
-You should have received an email with your library card number and pin (you will not be receiving a physical card).
+All of our MVHS students have been given the opportunity to receive a free LA County Library Student Card Plus.
+This library card gives students free, unlimited access to LA County Library’s online resources, including eBooks and audiobooks, homework help, research databases and more, plus the ability to place holds and check out 3 books at a time from all of the libraries in the LA County Library System.
+You should have received your library card number and pin number in your English class this year or in a previous year.
 If you have questions about your library card, contact Ms. Stanley at nicki.stanley@emuhsd.org.

-In this video, El Monte Public librarian and MVHS alum, Cheryl Gilera, explain the benefits of your new card.
-You can also check out the information in the following document links: English, Español, 简体中文 (Chinese).
+Visit the Student Card website to watch a quick video and learn more about student resources.
+You can also watch this video, where El Monte Public librarian and MVHS alum, Cheryl Gilera, explains the benefits of your new card.
+You can check out the information in the following document links: English, Español, 简体中文 (Chinese)

 -